-Servicing warnings: screw head types
+Warning: Screw head types

 There are four different types of Torx screws used in the vehicle kit: KC22x6, KC25x6, KC30x8 and KC30x10.
 All these screws require a Torx head screwdriver.
 When tightening any screws, be careful not to strip the threads in the plastic mouldings by exerting too much force.